 You could also be entitled to support towards the cost of uniform and school expeditions.
+This is called pupil premium funding (PP).
 To benefit from this entitlement, you must fill in a free school meals and school clothing allowance form.
-The school receives extra money for students who are eligible for free school meals; this amounts to an extra £6000 per child over their time at primary school.
-This extra funding can have a significant impact on student's learning, so please check your entitlement.
+The school receives extra money for students who are eligible for free school meals; this amounts to an extra £6000 per childover their time at primary school.